 6533 W. Mitchell St., (414) 488-8296

-If it's comfort food you're after, look no further than the Farmer's Wife, a newcomer to the West Allis scene in fall of 2016.
-From housemade soups and grass fed burgers to poutine, chicken and waffle sliders, pot roast, fried chicken and specials including Tuesday night tomahawk steaks, this casual eatery offers up some of the best in housemade fare using local and organic ingredients.
+If it's comfort food you're after, look no further than the Farmer's Wife, which opened in 2016.
+From soups and grass fed burgers to poutine, chicken and waffle sliders, pot roast, fried chicken and specials including Tuesday night tomahawk steaks, this casual eatery offers up some of the best in housemade fare using local and organic ingredients.

 Chicken & waffle sliders at The Farmer's Wife

 This old school red-sauce Italian joint serves up homemade pizza, pastas and entrees including classics like veal parmigiana, chicken cacciatore and shrimp scampi along with soups and salads.
 Don't forget to order up a side of fried eggplant.

 2767 S. 110th St., (414) 403-1375

 This traveling food truck offers all the BBQ favorites such as pulled pork, beef brisket and pork belly sandwiches.
 Try some hot sausage or ribs.
 Can't decide?
 Order the four, five or six meat sampler, where you are able to choose your meats (and get corn bread to go with).
 But be sure you're driving to the right spot as the truck goes to different locations on different days.